-My work to date has largely focused working with people on the forefront of social and political change.
-This has taken me from working at the heart of some of the most pressing issues in the UK to wars in Afghanistan and Yemen, to the occupation in Palestine, humanitarian crises in Lebanon and Haiti, the refugee crisis in Europe and the Syrian revolution.
+I am a director, theatre maker, creative producer and activist and have collaborated with some of the most radical theatre companies and individuals world-wide.
+I have directed productions that have been performed in leading theatres in Britain and internationally including at the Young Vic, Schaubühne and New York Skirball.
+I work with people who are fighting on the forefront of social and political change which has taken me to the heart of the most pressing issues in the UK to wars in Afghanistan and Yemen, to the occupation in Palestine, humanitarian crises in Lebanon and Haiti, the refugee crisis in Europe and the Syrian revolution.

 The key ideas behind the productions I create, begun to be formed in 2009 when I started work at The Freedom Theatre in Jenin Refugee Camp, Palestine.
 This theatre holds at its core the use of culture as a form of resistance and individual, social and political change through art.
 My experiences as an Associate Director across nine years at The Freedom Theatre has allowed me to work in a 400 seat venue whose vision has a fluidity between political ideas, community, youth and professional productions.